Why asking good questions will help you leave a legacy.

 In the early 1900’s, Bell Laboratories posed an interesting question.

-Scientists to the very core, they wanted to know what it was that their most productive engineers had in common and they commissioned an internal research study to find out.
+Scientists, to the very core, they wanted to know what their most productive engineers had in common and they commissioned an internal research study to find out.

 Like Nyquist, Hilbert understood the power of a good question.
-He had already provided his fair share of answers in the world of numbers and wanted to contribute in a way that others weren’t.
+He had already provided his fair share of answers to the world of numbers and wanted to contribute in a way that others weren’t.
 In his mind, too many people were trying to answer old questions and not enough people were asking questions that would push the field further.
-Hilbert and Nyquist both understood that true progress lay in the collective skill of asking good questions rather than in our ability to solve them.
+Hilbert and Nyquist both understood that true progress lay in the collective skill of asking good questions rather than in the ability to solve them.
 Many people can solve problems.
 Few are capable of identifying the right questions to be solved in the first place.
-But it took people like Hilbert and Nyquist to recognize that these questions needed to be asked in the first place.
+But it took people like Hilbert and Nyquist to recognize that these questions needed to be asked.

 How to ask better questions

-Many of today’s medical influencers ask questions that get to heart of medicine’s biggest problems and the following they’ve amassed proves that.
+Many of today’s medical influencers ask questions that get to the heart of medicine’s biggest problems.
 To do the same, you need to accustom yourself to asking questions that no one else wants to think about.
-There are two stages to asking good questions: the first is exploration and the second is validation.
+There are two stages to asking good questions—the first is exploration and the second is validation.